logicent/crudle/README.md

 _Next:_
 - [ ] Create Yii extensions for the tools and starter kit as composer packages
-- [ ] Email templates for sending mail with attachments for documents and reports
+- [ ] Email templates for sending mails + attachments of documents and reports
-- [ ] Add multi-tenant (site) support in project with init script - _PoC done_
+- [x] Add multi-tenant (sites) support in template + init script for instances

 _Later:_
 - [ ] Upgrade to Yii3 (with CycleORM datamapper) using Bulma and Buefy